SAIL

 Main Achievements

-In addition, within the pilots, many highlights were accomplished.
-PP9 (Norfolk Country Council) for example, has managed to implement one of their pilots into the local library, which has been copied to other libraries in the region.
-PP9 (AFEJI) has set up multiple partnerships, including one with the Decathlon sports brand and addition care facilities.
-PP10 (City of Ostend) is helping other municipalities, such as Ghent, Bruges and Kortrijk to set up activities similar to the Silver Sessions and Silver Routes.
+Next, Norfolk Country Council partner managed to implement one of their pilots into the local library, which has been copied to other libraries in the region.
+AFEJI set up multiple partnerships, including one with the Decathlon sports brand and additional care facilities.
+Last, the City of Ostend project partner helped other municipalities, such as Ghent, Bruges and Kortrijk to set up activities similar to the Silver Sessions and Silver Routes.